PacificBiosciences/pb-assembly/README.md

 No support for source builds.
 No support via mail to developers.
 Please *do not* contact a PacBio Field Applications Scientist or PacBio Customer Service for assistance.
-Please file GitHub issues for problems and questions!
+Please file GitHub issues for problems and questions.

 **This is an early beta!** Expect extreme changes and different output between versions until release of the first stable release.
-Furthermore, the command-line options are not stable yet, and can change at any point, do not rely on it yet.
+Furthermore, new parameters may be added or changed at any time so please proceed with caution.

 # Scope

-_pb-assembly_ is the bioconda recipe encompassing all code and dependencies necessary to run the FALCON assembly pipeline and subsequently attempt to phase your genome with FALCON_unzip and finally polish with arrow.
+_pb-assembly_ is the bioconda recipe encompassing all code and dependencies necessary to run the FALCON assembly pipeline, subsequent extended phasing of a genome with FALCON_Unzip and polishing with Arrow.

 Installed package recipes include: